Frequently Asked Questions

 but by the Great Commission.
 Involvement in the advance of the gospel of

-Christ and engagement in preserving biblical family values in our communities completes the true definition of "Christian Based".
+Christ completes the true definition of "Christian Based.

 Q. What is the long distance rate, and how do I know HarvestLine has the